CELLnTEC

 Description

-Mouse epidermal keratinocyte progenitor cells, cryo-preserved at approx passage 30.
-To obtain the guaranteed growth, cells are grown in CnT-PR medium.
+Mouse epidermal keratinocyte progenitor cells, cryo-preserved at approx. passage 30.
+To obtain the guaranteed growth, we recommend growing cells in our CnT-NX-E medium.
+Optionally CnT-PR or CnT-07 can be used.

 Back to top